Investing Basics

 2. Short-term trades may have different tax implications.

 Some recent shifts in the investing industry have made the idea of more frequent portfolio turnover more appealing.
 An example of this is that many brokerages are moving to commission-free trading.
 However, punitive as they may be collectively, your decision to buy or sell shouldn’t be too heavily influenced by a $9.99 trading commission.
 Rather, more emphasis should be placed on the tax implications of day trading.
 The revenue generated from day trading may be considered as business income in Canada.
 This means that 100% of your capital gains will be taxed as income and subject to your current tax rate, rather than deducting 50% of capital gains if you are an ordinary investor (your losses are also 100% tax deductible, but this concession likely won’t be too comforting.
-You don’t want your day trading to be a loss-generating endeavor).
+You don’t want your day trading to be a loss-generating endeavour).

 3. You will be tempted to act on incomplete information.